 Licensed Kakashi Reading The Paradise Keychain

 Kakashi, Team 7’s instructor, is a big fan of the (erotic) novel series, Icha Icha Paradise, which he is shown reading here.
+You might find examples on certain sites: read more about tubev sex here.
 The keychain is made from a rubbery material that would hold up well to the abuse that most keychains receive, and it’s licensed so the quality is guaranteed.
 It comes with two attachments: the standard key ring and a large lobster clasp style for people like me who hate breaking nails trying to use the ring.

 Super Deformed (SD) Character Lanyard